• Link to X

 Hungarian Climate and Resources

 The majority of Hungarian land lies in the Great Hungarian Plain.
 The arid climate, lack of rainfall and prevalent droughts limit the ground for farming and sometimes lead to famines.
-The primary harvest for Hungary is corn, wheat, sugar beets, potatoes and rye.
+The primary crops in Hungary are corn, wheat, sugar beets, potatoes, and rye.
 The country exports most of the crops produced instead of using them to feed Hungarians in need.
-Some Hungarian agricultural exports have reached numbers as high as $716 million U.S. dollars, as more than 25% of the country’s crop is exported to other countries.
+Some Hungarian agricultural exports have reached as high as $716 million U.S. dollars, as more than 25% of the country’s crop is exported to other countries.

 Alleviating Hunger in Hungary

-To reduce the high numbers of hungry children, the Hungarian government provides meals in nurseries and schools for those in need.
+To reduce the high number of hungry children, the Hungarian government provides meals in nurseries and schools for those in need.
 Approximately 370,000 children receive government-provided meals.
-Food programs, such as the Food Aid Program, distributes nearly 50 million pounds of food.
+Food programs, such as the Food Aid Program, distribute nearly 50 million pounds of food.
 The EU Food Assistance Program also supplies food to almost 1.2 million Hungarians, which accounts for roughly 11% of the total population.

-While the high rate of poverty and hunger faced in the country remains high, there is still hope to alleviate hunger in Hungary.
+While the country’s rate of poverty and hunger remains high, there is still hope to alleviate hunger in Hungary.
 The state is working continuously to solve the hunger problems faced.
-Through community programs and governmental support, slow continuous progress is being made, proving that alleviating hunger in Hungary is achievable.
+Through community programs and governmental support, slow, continuous progress is being made, proving that alleviating hunger in Hungary is achievable.

 – Jacey Reece